10up/block-components/components/field-validation/readme.md

 ### Full example

 Required and validate props can be combined.
-The required validation will display if the value is empty, and validate will display if there is a value.
+The required validation will display if the value is empty, and validate will display if there is a value available for custom tests.

 ```js
 import { FieldValidation } from '@10up/block-components';